apiaryio/api-blueprint/Tutorial.md

 ## Resource Groups

 Now it's time to start documenting our resources in our API.
 To start of with, we're going to can use the `Group` keyword inside a heading to specify a group of related resources.
-This allows us to group all of our resources related to questions in our API togeher.
+This allows us to group all of our resources related to questions in our API together.

 ```markdown
 # Group Questions